 What is OnPage SEO and Why It’s Important?

-SEO is divided into two parts – OnPage and OffPage, but OnPage SEO Optimization is the most important part of SEO.
-It refers to all measures that can be taken directly from the website in order to improve its position in the search rankings.
+SEO got divided into two parts – OnPage and OffPage, but OnPage SEO Optimization is the most critical part of SEO.
+It refers to all measures that can be taken directly from the website to improve its position in the search rankings.

-So, it’s so important to take action to do perfect OnPage SEO optimization on your WordPress Website.
+So, it’s so important to take action to do perfect OnPage SEO optimization on your WordPress website.
 So, now we can move on.

 So, How to do WordPress OnPage SEO?

-Here, I’m going to show you the steps to completely setup WordPress OnPage SEO using ‘Yoast SEO’.
+Here, I’m going to show you the steps to completely set up WordPress OnPage SEO using ‘Yoast SEO.’
 It’s the complete SEO solution for WordPress websites when it comes to OnPage optimization.